sunfounder/arduino_starter_kit/docs/source/12_rainbow_color.rst

 Code Creation - Lighting Up an RGB LED
 ----------------------------------------

-1. Open the Arduino IDE, go to the “File” menu, and select “New Sketch” to start a fresh project.
-Close any other sketch windows that might be open.
+1. Open the Arduino IDE and start a new project by selecting “New Sketch” from the “File” menu.
-2. Save your new sketch by clicking “Save” from the “File” menu or by pressing ``Ctrl + S``.
-Save it in the default Arduino Sketchbook location under the name ``Lesson12_Rainbow_Color``.
-Click "Save".
+2. Save your sketch as ``Lesson12_Rainbow_Color`` using ``Ctrl + S`` or by clicking “Save”.

 3. The LED in your circuit is connected to digital pins on the Arduino Uno R3.
 As the LED is an output device, you'll need to set digital pins 9, 10, and 11 as ``OUTPUT``.